Did Early Christians Observe the Fall Holy Days?

 But the facts are that the Holy Days were kept by Jesus, the New Testament Church, and those faithful to their teachings.
 And the other fact is that no where in the Bible do we see hatred against the Jews.
 Jesus taught we were to love our neighbor (and most the of "neighbors" He was then talking to were Jewish).

 Furthermore, the New Testament calls one of the so-called “Jewish” holy days “great.”
-Notice the following from both a Protestant and a Catholic translation:
+Notice the following from both a Protestant and Greco-Roman Catholic translations:

 On the last day, that great day of the feast, Jesus stood and cried out (John 7:37, NKJV)